 5. Vietnamese people wear like a ninja on their motorbike

-In the hot season, going out of the house and being stuck in traffic congestion is obviously not a great feeling.
+In the hot season, going out of the house and being stuck in traffic congestion is obviously a nightmare.

-That’s why the Vietnamese, mainly women, cover every part of their bodies very carefully.
-We sometimes barely recognize a friend.
+That’s why the Vietnamese, mostly women, cover their bodies like a ninja.
+We sometimes barely recognize a friend on the street. 😅

 6. Good manners in the motorbike culture in Vietnam

-So if one day you are driving your scooter and suddenly somebody tries to approach you, and say “hey turn off your kickstand dude!” or “turn on your light”, “turn off your light”, don’t be surprised and be happy.
+So one day, if you are on your scooter and suddenly somebody tries to approach you, and say “hey turn off your kickstand!” or “turn on your light”, “turn off your light”, don’t be surprised.

-It is one of the beautiful driving cultures in Vietnam.
+This practice is part of the beautiful motorbike culture in Vietnam.
 It saves us from other bad experiences.
 You can do the same with locals, I am sure they would be very happy and thank you a lot for that.

 7. Say hello back